 Main objectives of providing depreciation are to calculate proper profits, show the asset at

 Depreciation may happen due to two reasons internal and external reasons.
-Internal may be wear and tear, lack of proper maintenance, change in production format, restriction of production, reduction to demand of the product produced by
+Internal may be wear and tear, lack of proper maintenance, change in production format, restriction of production, reduction to demand of the product produced by the asset, technical progress, depletion and unuse of the same.

 External Reason may be due to Obsolescence which is induced by new inventions, improvement, loss of demand due to change in fashion and effluxion of time.
 Steps in measurement of depreciation include reduction of total depreciation, spreading it over the economic life of the asset.
 Depreciation depends on following factors total cost of asset which includes the invoice cost, less any cash discount, plus all costs essential to bring the useable condition.
 Estimated useful service life or economic life and its estimate residual value.
 Residual value is an estimated sale value of the asset at the end of its life to the business.
 Estimated residual value should be estimated after deducting the disposal and removal cost.
 Depreciation accounting deals with cost allocation and not with its valuation.